 Achocha/Caihua (pronounced kai-wa) is a slender tropical vine with long tendrils for climbing originally from South America.
 Domesticated in the Andes, it spread throughout Colombia and Bolivia in ancient times.
 It is now grown all across Central and South America, as well as India and Nepal.

-The mature fruit is pale green, semi-flattened fruit like a cucumber 3-5" long and 1-2" wide that is hollow with several black seeds resembling tree bark.
+The mature fruit is pale green, semi-flattened like a cucumber 3-5" long and 1-2" wide, hollow with several black seeds resembling tree bark.
+The leaves are 4-5" wide and divided into several lobes.
 In Central and South America the fruits are eaten either raw or cooked after removal of the seeds.
 They are also prepared as stuffed peppers; stuffed with meat, fish or cheese and then baked or fresh.

 Medical studies in Peru have shown that achocha can lower cholesterol levels.
 In herbal medicine a tea from the seeds is used for controlling high blood pressure.
 The seeds and/or the fruits are also recommended for gastrointestinal disorders.
 The leaves are considered hypoglycemic and prepared in a decoction for diabetes.
-The fruits are boiled in milk and gargled for tonsilitis.
-The fruit juice is also recommended for high cholesterol, hypertension, tonsilitis, arteriosclerosis, circulatory problems, diabetes and as a diuretic.
+The fruits are boiled in milk and gargled for tonsillitis.
+The fruit juice is also recommended for high cholesterol, hypertension, tonsillitis, arteriosclerosis, circulatory problems, diabetes and as a diuretic.
 The fruit and/or the leaves are boiled in olive oil and used externally as a topical anti-inflammatory and analgesic.
 The roots are used to clean the teeth.

 Approximately 10 seeds per pack